Orašac, the birthplace of the Serbian state

 The Memorial School in Orašac

-Close to the monument, there is the Memorial School “The First Serbian Uprising”.
 This impressive building was built in 1932 by the order of King Aleksandar Karađorđević, and as promised by King Petar I Karađorđević during his visit to Orašac in 1912, before the beginning of the First Balkan War.

 By the way, the first schools in Serbia were established in the 18th century, in towns and near monasteries and churches.
 In the 19th century, with the development of the uprisings, there was a practice to establish the school as soon as a region was liberated from the Turks.
-And according to the archive, it is known that in 1844-1845, there was a school with 12 students in Orašac.
+According to the archive, it is known that in 1844-1845, there was a school with 12 students in Orašac.

 Near the Monumental School, there is the Museum dedicated to the First Serbian Uprising.
 And when you pass the museum and school, you can go down by stone path among the trees to the Marićević Gully.
 It was the place where Serbian history was changed at the beginning of the 19th century.